carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 Use `wc` to get a count of tweets.
 Did we get a reasonable amount?

-Let's remind ourselves of all the different things that come along with a tweet by printing out a list of the dataframe
+Let's remind ourselves of some of the different things that come along with a tweet by printing out a list of the dataframe
 headers:

 ~~~
-#outputs first 5 items
+#outputs first 5 columns
 ucsblib_timeline_df.columns[:5]
 ~~~
 {: .language-python}